CallanVass/Text-Based-Adventure-Game/README.md

 WINDOWS:

-First you'll want to install Ubuntu, which is an open source operating system on Linux.
+First you'll want to install Ubuntu, which is a subsytem of Linux for Windows.
 Essentially, this lets you run Linux (an operating system) on your own operating system by creating an miniature environment where that can safely happen.

 (If you're on windows, here is the installation link for the Microsoft Store.)[https://apps.microsoft.com/detail/9PDXGNCFSCZV?rtc=1&hl=en-au&gl=AU]